Low-density parity-check code: Code construction

 Construction by a pseudo-random approach builds on theoretical results that, for large block size, a random construction gives good decoding performance.
 In general, pseudorandom codes have complex encoders, but pseudorandom codes with the best decoders can have simple encoders.
 Various constraints are often applied to help ensure that the desired properties expected at the theoretical limit of infinite block size occur at a finite block size.

 Combinatorial approaches can be used to optimize the properties of small block-size LDPC codes or to create codes with simple encoders.

 Some LDPC codes are based on Reed–Solomon codes, such as the RS-LDPC code used in the 10 Gigabit Ethernet standard.
 Compared to randomly generated LDPC codes, structured LDPC codes—such as the LDPC code used in the DVB-S2 standard—can have simpler and therefore lower-cost hardware—in particular, codes constructed such that the H matrix is a circulant matrix.

 Yet another way of constructing LDPC codes is to use finite geometries.
 This method was proposed by Y. Kou et al. in 2001.

-LDPC codes vs. turbo codes
+Compared to turbo codes

 LDPC codes can be compared with other powerful coding schemes, e.g. turbo codes.
 In one hand, BER performance of turbo codes is influenced by low codes limitations.
 LDPC codes have no limitations of minimum distance, that indirectly means that LDPC codes may be more efficient on relatively large code rates (e.g. 3/4, 5/6, 7/8) than turbo codes.
 However, LDPC codes are not the complete replacement: turbo codes are the best solution at the lower code rates (e.g. 1/6, 1/3, 1/2).